When people think of huskies, one of their first thoughts is usually their loud, talkative personality. However, that’s not always the case.

 Although it can take longer, husky puppies usually begin howling from 4-8 weeks.
 What usually starts as a high-pitched howl slowly grows into a full-strength howl.

-On the other side of the spectrum, old huskies may slowly stop howling in correlation with their declined ability to hear.
 Usually, huskies howl in response to triggers in their environment, be it a siren, you getting their food, you waking up, someone walking a dog, etc. If they can’t hear very well, they won’t respond to stimuli as strongly.

 As your older husky’s health begins to decline, they may stop howling in response to this as well.
 Read below to see how health affects a husky’s ability to howl.